enchev043/Block-Puzzle/README.md

 0B00
 0C0X

 To move the letters, there is an X letter.
 When the X is moved on a space with a letter, they switch places.
 This is how the X builds the tower.
-The movement of X is determined by a set of possible moves at each state of the grid which are generated using different rules for each of the four implemented algorithms.
+The movement of X is determined by a set of possible moves, which are generated using different rules for each of the four implemented algorithms, at each state of the grid.